uihilab/WaterBench/README.md

 ## Citation
 If you use the specification or flood event inventory please cite the following publication:
 Zhongrun Xiang, Bekir Z Demiray, Muhammet Sit and Ibrahim Demir.
 (2021).
 WaterBench: A Large-scale Benchmark Dataset for Data-Driven Streamflow Forecasting.
 EarthArXiv.
-DOI https://doi.org/10.31223/X57W6T
+DOI: https://doi.org/10.31223/X57W6T

 ## Feedback